Challenging an adjudicator’s decision – Reserve your right to do so carefully

 At the enforcement hearing, Platform argued, as a threshold issue, that by paying the adjudicator’s fees ISG waived any right to challenge the validity of the adjudicator’s decision.
 Platform argued that the reservation of position made in ISG’s email of 23 December 2019 was an ineffective general reservation.

-Platform referred to Bresco Electrical Services Ltd v Michael J Lonsdale (Electrical) Ltd EWCA Civ 27 182 ConLR 1 where Coulson J discussed the ineffectiveness of general reservations.
-He stated that the purpose of adjudication under the Construction Act 1996, a fast and effective means of dispute resolution under construction contracts, would be “substantially defeated” if a party could simply reserve its position on jurisdiction in general terms at the start of an adjudication, participate fully in the process and then, having lost the adjudication, raise a jurisdictional point to resist enforcement of the adjudicator’s decision.
-A challenge to the adjudicator’s jurisdiction should be made 'appropriately and clearly' and preferably on the basis of a specific objection or objections, rather than as a general reservation of position.
+Platform referred to the Court of Appeal decision in Bresco Electrical Services Ltd v Michael J Lonsdale (Electrical) Ltd EWCA Civ 27 182 ConLR 1 where Coulson J discussed the ineffectiveness of general reservations.
+He stated that the purpose of adjudication under the Housing Grants, Construction and Regeneration Act 1996, a fast and effective means of dispute resolution under construction contracts, would be “substantially defeated” if a party could simply reserve its position on jurisdiction in general terms at the start of an adjudication, participate fully in the process and then, having lost the adjudication, raise a jurisdictional point to resist enforcement of the adjudicator’s decision.
+A challenge to the adjudicator’s jurisdiction should be made “appropriately and clearly” and preferably on the basis of a specific objection or objections, rather than as a general reservation of position.

 The Court’s decision